While French press coffee-making is fairly simple, you do need to care properly for your pot.

 Your French press filter is an important part of the plunger mechanism and needs to be rinsed each time you use the coffee maker.

-Per authorities at Coffee Brew Guides, warm water and a little pressure from your fingers can remove any stuck grounds.
+Warm water and a little pressure from your fingers can remove any stuck grounds.
 If possible, separate the filter from the plunger so you can rinse it thoroughly.

 Most French press coffee makers feature a glass carafe.
 When cleaning a French press, take care not to scratch your carafe; scratches on the inside of the glass may impede the action of the plunger.